vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/unmanaged-tablet.md

 +------------------+
 ```

-## Start a tablet to correspond to legacy
+## Start a Tablet to Correspond to Legacy

 The variables `TOPOLOGY_FLAGS` and `VTDATAROOT` should already be in the environment from sourcing env.sh earlier.
 We will call the new tablet UID 401.